yangshiteng/DS01-Supervised-and-Unsupervised-Learning/README.md

 ### Clustering

 Clustering is a data mining technique which groups unlabeled data based on their similarities or differences.
 Clustering algorithms are used to process raw, unclassified data objects into groups represented by structures or patterns in the information.
-Clustering algorithms can be categorized into a few types, specifically exclusive, overlapping, hierarchical, and probabilistic.
+Clustering algorithms can be categorized into a few types, such as, exclusive, overlapping, hierarchical, and probabilistic.

-#### Exclusive and Overlapping Clustering
+#### Exclusive Clustering

 Exclusive clustering is a form of grouping that stipulates a data point can exist only in one cluster.
 This can also be referred to as “hard” clustering.
 The K-means clustering algorithm is an example of exclusive clustering.

+- K-means clustering is a common example of an exclusive clustering method where data points are assigned into K groups, where K represents the number of clusters based on the distance from each group’s centroid.
+The data points closest to a given centroid will be clustered under the same category.
+A larger K value will be indicative of smaller groupings with more granularity whereas a smaller K value will have larger groupings and less granularity.
+K-means clustering is commonly used in market segmentation, document clustering, image segmentation, and image compression.

+#### Overlapping Clustering

+Overlapping clusters differs from exclusive clustering in that it allows data points to belong to multiple clusters with separate degrees of membership.
+“Soft” or fuzzy k-means clustering is an example of overlapping clustering.

+#### Hierarchical clustering

+Hierarchical clustering, also known as hierarchical cluster analysis (HCA), is an unsupervised clustering algorithm that can be categorized in two ways; they can be agglomerative or divisive.
+Agglomerative clustering is considered a “bottoms-up approach.”
+Its data points are isolated as separate groupings initially, and then they are merged together iteratively on the basis of similarity until one cluster has been achieved.
+Four different methods are commonly used to measure similarity:

+- Ward’s linkage: This method states that the distance between two clusters is defined by the increase in the sum of squared after the clusters are merged.
+- Average linkage: This method is defined by the mean distance between two points in each cluster
+- Complete (or maximum) linkage: This method is defined by the maximum distance between two points in each cluster
+- Single (or minimum) linkage: This method is defined by the minimum distance between two points in each cluster

 # Unsupervised vs. supervised vs. semi-supervised learning